 International applicants are required to take the TOEFL exam (Test of English as a Foreign Language).
 Applicants who are native English speakers from the United Kingdom, Australia, New Zealand and non-French speaking Canada are not required to take the TOEFL exam.
 Additionally, applicants from anglophone African countries may be exempt from taking the TOEFL exam if they earned a C or better in English.
 If their SAT Critical Reading score is low, the TOEFL exam will be highly encouraged.
 U.S. citizens who attend secondary school outside of the U.S. where classes are not conducted in English are required to take the TOEFL exam.
 The TOEFL scores must be received by the Office of Admissions and Financial Aid before the application deadline.
-To arrange for this test, please contact:
+Principia's TOEFL code is 1630.